uzzielkyle/FilePartner/README.md

 ![Product Name Screen Shot][product-screenshot]

-Currently, **PDFMergeXpress** is an app that lets you merge multiple PDFs at once, from the root directory to its deepest sub-directories.
+Currently, **FilePartner** is an app that lets you merge multiple PDFs at once, from the root directory to its deepest sub-directories.

-It was originally made to solve a specific problem in the accreditation process at Palawan State University.
-This problem was the merging of numerous PDF files.
+It was originally made to solve the problem of merging numerous PDF files during the accreditation process at Palawan State University.
 No optimal solution was found on the internet, hence this project was commenced.

 The project has already had its first version and successfully helped school staff.
 It is now in the phase of adding more useful features.